Luigi Pasinetti: Biography

 Years later, Pasinetti, remembering Kahn in a Memorial Service held at King's College Chapel, University of Cambridge on 21 October 1989, recalled that:

 Richard Goodwin was also part of this brilliant group of Cambridge economists, and exerted the first important influence on Pasinetti.
 In conveying the intellectual debt he owed him, Pasinetti writes:

 In 1960–1961 Pasinetti became a Fellow of King's College.
 Twelve years later in 1973, he was appointed Reader at Cambridge, a post that he kept until his return to the Università Cattolica Milan in 1976.
-In March 1963 he was awarded his doctorate degree from Cambridge University with a PhD dissertation on "A Multi-sector Model of Economic Growth."
+In March 1963 he was awarded his doctorate degree from Cambridge University with a PhD dissertation on "A Multi-sector Model of Economic Growth".
 This thesis was the core of what came to be in 1981 one of his most complete books, Structural Change and Economic Growth.
 In 1964 he was appointed Professor of Econometrics at the Università Cattolica and in 1981 full Professor of Economic Analysis.
 Trips between Cambridge and Milan were very frequent during this period.
 In 1971 and 1975 he was appointed Visiting Research Professor at Columbia University as well as in 1979 at the Indian Statistical Institute in Calcutta and the Delhi School of Economics.

-Back at his Alma Mater, Università Cattolica Milan, he was appointed Chairman of the Faculty of Economics from 1980 to 1983, Director of the Department of Economics (1983–1986) and later Director of the Joint Economics Doctoral Program (comprising three Milanese universities: Università Cattolica, Bocconi University and University of Milan) from 1984–86 and again from 1995-98.
+Back at his Alma Mater, Università Cattolica Milan, he was appointed Chairman of the Faculty of Economics from 1980 to 1983, Director of the Department of Economics (1983–1986) and later Director of the Joint Economics Doctoral Program (comprising three Milanese universities: Università Cattolica, Bocconi University and University of Milan) from 1984 to 1986 and again from 1995 to 1998.

 The list of academic distinctions and honours he has received till now is long.
 The most prominent ones are: St. Vincent prize for economics (1979), President of the Società Italiana degli Economisti (1986–89), President of the European Society for the History of Economic Thought (1995–1997), Member of the Executive Committee of the International Economic Association, Member of the Accademia Nazionale dei Lincei, Doctor Honoris Causa at the University of Friburg (1986), Invernizzi Prize for Economics (1997).
 Pasinetti was also Honorary President of: the International Economic Association, the European Society for the History of Economic Thought, the International Economic Association, the European Association for Evolutionary Political Economy, the Italian Association for the History of Political Economy and the Italian Association for the History of Economic Thought.

 Pasinetti also provided valuable contributions to several major economic journals such as editorial advisor to: the Cambridge Journal of Economics (since 1977), the Journal of Post Keynesian Economics (since its founding in 1978), Kyklos (1981), Structural Change and Economic Dynamics (since 1989), and PSL Quarterly Review (2009) to name a few.

 Pasinetti was Emeritus Professor at the Università Cattolica Milan.

 Pasinetti died in Milan on 31 January 2023, at the age of 92.